Utah Century Club

 Now living in Craig, Colorado, Scott lived in Utah for years bagging peaks.
 Once in a while, he still gets a few just inside Utah from Colorado.
 Now he bags Colorado peaks like crazy, many with his kids.

-JHardink likes to remain anonymous but he recently came to Utah and has been bagging peaks at an alarming rate.
+JHardink likes to remain anonymous but he moved to Utah and was bagging peaks at an alarming rate.
+Slowing down now, he is.

 Originally from Grand Isle, Vermont, I hear many stories about the various ascents of this peakbagger.
 He's probably in the 200 range but won't add them up...or tell anyone.